ccanellas17/LinkedDictionary/README.md

 The first problem we had was the time it takes to actually run the whole code, which takes an average of 1 hour.
 For that reason, we decided to create another code to be faster (_NewDictionaryCode.java_).

 In this new code, we also implemented the _System.currentTimeMillis()_  function.
-In this case, after testing and running the code several times, the average time it takes to run the whole code is 10 mins, that is to say, after several trys, we had an average of 732693 ms. (An example has been made with a random try and time, in the dictTest
+In this case, after testing and running the code several times, the average time it takes to run the whole code is 10 mins, that is to say, after several trys, we had an average of 732693 ms. (An example has been made with a random try and time, show in the "dictTest" file.

 Then, we put another _System.currentTimeMillis()_ in the file scanner to see how much time it took to scan the 10,000 words.
 In this case, we ended up with an average time of 305 ms.